Why I Don't Talk About My Miscarriage

 I know why I stopped talking about my miscarriage.
 Despite my loved ones and friends' best intentions, I didn’t feel like the majority of their reactions acknowledged how deeply I felt about my experience.
 More often than not, I received what felt like off-the-cuff or trite replies.

 People intended no harm, but the words stung more often than not.

-The worst part is that these conversations made me feel terrible for taking the experience so hard, and for grieving for something so brief and intangible.
-So, I stopped talking about my miscarriage because few that I spoke to recognized it for the loss that I felt it was.
+The worst part is that these conversations made me feel terrible for taking the experience so hard and grieving for something so brief and intangible.
+So, I stopped talking about my miscarriage because the few that I spoke to recognized it for the loss that I felt it was.